The logarithmic law of random determinant: Girko's method of perpendiculars

 \section{Girko's method of perpendiculars}

 In this section, we will sketch the main framework of Girko's method of perpendiculars, which was also pursued by Nguyen and Vu in the recent work \cite{NV}.
-To state this method rigorously, we need the following proposition whose proof will be given in Appendix B. \begin{pro} For the matrix $A_n$ defined in Theorem \ref{1.1}, we can find a modified matrix $A'_n=(a'_{ij})_{n,n}$ satisfying the assumptions in Theorem \ref{1.1} such that
+To state this method rigorously, we need the following proposition whose proof will be given in Appendix \hyperref[appB]{B}.